roryhr/cookiecutter-pyspark/README.md

 ```
 ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
-├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
-│
 ├── documentation      <- Put documentation here
-│
 ├── notebooks          <- Jupyter notebooks
-│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
-│
 ├── {{repo_name}}      <- Source code for use in this project.
 │   └── __init__.py    <- Makes {{repo_name}} a Python module
-└── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 ```

 ## Contributing